Skip to main content

 How to update your details

-During the year, we review information sent to us by employers and other payers.
+We review information sent to us by employers and other payers during the year.
 If it looks like your income is changing, we’ll contact you to see if we need to update your entitlement.

-We will do everything we can to help you avoid an end-of-year bill.
+We’ll do everything we can to help you avoid an overpayment and end-of-year bill.

 Example: We estimate William’s entitlement for him